ManuelFranco/AutomaticDifferentation-PyTorch-ElasticNet/README.md

 # Pytorch-ElasticNet

 This project aims to be a reimplementation of the Elastic Net algorithm using the automatic differentiation provided by the PyTorch library.
-The code implements linear regression, binary regression, and multivariable regression, with one binary output and the other continuous.
+The code implements linear regression, binary regression, and multivariable regression with one binary output and the other continuous.

 # Prerequisites